-Articulated courses allow high school students to earn college credit in an NICC career and technical program for courses taken in the high school.
+Articulated courses (high school courses taught by a high school teacher) allow high school students to earn college credit in a NICC career and technical program for courses taken in the high school.

-NICC faculty members work with high school instructors to identify competencies that are common at both the high school and college levels.
-Signed agreements allow high school students to earn college credit for achieving these skills while in high school.
+NICC instructors work with high school teachers to identify competencies that are common at both the high school and college levels.
+Signed agreements allow high school students to earn College credit for achieving these skills while in high school.

 Transfer of Credit

 Northeast Iowa Community College will accept articulated credit through partnerships established between the high school and the College.

 To receive articulated credit at Northeast Iowa Community College, the school district must have a signed course articulation agreement with the College.
 Student requirements include:

 an official high school transcript and a Request for Articulated Credit Form must be provided to the NICC registrar.